What is child marriage?

-Educating girls.
-Girls have to be made aware of their rights and understand that forced marriage will negatively affect their future.
-In countries where forced marriage legislation exists, girls need to know about it and who to contact if they’re feeling pressured to marry.
+- Educating girls: we work with girls to make sure they’re aware of their rights and the impact child marriage will have on their futures.
+In countries where forced marriage legislation exists, it’s vital that girls know about it and who to contact if they’re feeling pressured to marry.

-Educating parents.
-Parents in developing nations often allow or practise forced marriage because they have traditional beliefs about gender roles and because they’re unaware they’re breaking the law.
+- Educating parents: parents often allow forced marriage because they have traditional beliefs about gender roles and are unaware they’re breaking the law.

-Educating community leaders.
-Individuals who have important roles in communities set examples for everyone else.
-If they endorse forced marriage then people will continue to accept it as normal.
+- Educating community leaders: individuals who have important roles in communities set an example for everyone else.
+If they endorse forced marriage, then people will continue to accept it.
 We work closely with community role models to help change beliefs.